Atos and OVHcloud plan EU-made cloud services

 The concerns led to the creation of European association Gaia-X, set up to establish common standards for storing and processing data on servers that are sited locally and comply with the European Union’s strict laws on data privacy.

-Atos and OVHcloud say they together have a network of 130 data centers able to host data in virtual spaces whose resources are not shared with other users or private environments.
+Atos and OVHcloud say they together have a network of 130 datacenters able to host data in virtual spaces whose resources are not shared with other users or private environments.

 French cybersecurity agency ANSSI recently granted its SecNumCloud label to OVHcloud, a certification that requires the implementation of high-security standards.